gilesdotcodes/student-directory/README.md

 ####Other notes

-This is also helping HatStephens to
+This is also helping HatStephens to:
-1. Improve git skills
+*    Improve git skills
-2. Understand to set up a project on GitHub
+*    Understand to set up a project on GitHub
-3.    ~~Become Spiderman!~~
+*    ~~Become Spiderman!~~

 ####To-Do list
 - [x] Make notes on Markdown and GFM